Q: How can patent owners best enforce their rights in your jurisdiction?

-There is no prosecution history estoppel as such, and the court will only consider this in particular and limited circumstances.
+There is no prosecution history estoppel as such, and the court will only consider this in limited circumstances.

 Q: Are there problems in enforcing certain types of patent relating to, for example, biotechnology, business methods or software?

-The Patents Court is a sophisticated, specialist forum for all types of patent dispute.
+The Patents Court is a specialist forum for all types of patent dispute.

 Some subject matter is excluded from patentability, including: